Cash Flow Index: The Smartest Way to Pay off Debt

 Scores that fall between 0 – 50 on the Cash Flow Index are considered in the Danger Zone.
 These are loans you want to pay off or consolidate into another loan at a higher index.

 Scores between 50 – 100 on the Cash Flow Index are in the Caution Zone.
-You want to restructure or refinance to a lower index, but you don’t need to pay it off immediately.
+You want to restructure or refinance to a higher index (lower payment), but you don’t need to pay it off immediately.

 Scores over 100 are in the Freedom Zone.
 Contrary to popular belief, these are loans you don’t need to pay off.
 There are so many more productive opportunities to use your cash to create more cash flow than you would by paying off these loans.
 Most mortgages and student loans fall into this category.